-CHICAGO—ALA Publishing eLearning Solutions, in collaboration with the San José State University School of Information (SJSU iSchool), announces a new advanced eCourse, Winning Support and Influencing Communities for Library Funding.
-This advanced eCourse begins on Monday, January 8, 2018 and continues for 12 weeks.
+CHICAGO—ALA Publishing eLearning Solutions, in collaboration with the San José State University School of Information (SJSU iSchool), announces a new iteration of our popular advanced eCourse Cataloging for Non-Catalogers.
+The course lasts 12 weeks and consists of three 4-week units, beginning on Monday, April 2, 2018.

 CHICAGO — Though today’s consumers have unprecedented access to health information, its quality and veracity varies widely.
 Public libraries can play an important role in supporting library users in their health information seeking efforts.
 In “Promoting Individual and Community Health at the Library,” published by ALA Editions, Mary Grace Flaherty shows how to guide library users to high quality health information by relying on up to date, authoritative sources.

 CHICAGO — Join library experts and hundreds of your colleagues for an interactive discussion on mental health awareness at 1 p.m.
 EST on Monday, March 12.
 According to the National Institute of Mental Health, approximately 44.7 million adults in the United States live with a mental health illness.

 ALA Editions/ALA Neal-Schuman is pleased to present a selection of free programs at the 2018 ALA Midwinter Meeting & Exhibits.
 All taking place at the ALA Store in Lobby B of the Colorado Convention Center, they spotlight several key issues and trends as discussed by a cross-section of the profession’s leaders and trendsetters.

 CHICAGO — Deemed a "comprehensive overview" by Journal of Access Services and “essential reading for academic librarians” by Library Journal, the new second edition of “Academic Librarianship,” published by ALA Neal-Schuman, provides a timely exploration of the characteristics of academic librarianship and its place in the ever-changing environment of higher education.
 G.